 We believe that getting outside the classroom is vital in language learning.
-In 2022/23 we plan to carry out a trip to Barcelona for the Spanish GCSE cohorts.
+In 2023/204 a languages trip to London and we are looking forward to start planning a trip to Spain.

 Details will follow in the spring term and priority is always given to GCSE linguists